Skip to main content

 The 'Variable prefix' (base_) will automatically be adjusted for whatever value is defined in the requested configuration.

-squid by arc46 only accepts and returns ISO8601 Date/Time values (except when encoded in encodedQueries).
+squid only accepts and returns ISO8601 Date/Time values (except when encoded in encodedQueries).

 Multiple values are considered an error condition.